 Elephant Rehabilitation Center & Buddhist Monastery Stay

 Jumping into our elephant service work we start a three-day training course in Kanchanaburi.
-We learn and practice elephant trainer’s tasks and responsibilities, as well as educate ourselves about conversation efforts in place for Thailand’s elephants.
+We learn and practice elephant trainer’s tasks and responsibilities, as well as educate ourselves about conservation efforts in place for Thailand’s elephants.
 Whether feeding, riding or bathing our new elephant friends, we form bonds that will never be forgotten.
 We spend a night at the Suwantawanaram Buddhist forest monastery where we learn from monks about Buddhist customs.

 Erewan Falls & Final Days in Bangkok

 Leaving the monastery behind we spend a day swimming in the emerald pools of Erewan Falls, before we board our bus for the journey back to Bangkok.
 We spend our final days reflecting on our experiences these past two weeks and on the new friendships we’ve formed.
 We enjoy a final celebration and Final Feast and bid a warm goodbye to The Land of Smiles.